 Raosoft sample size calculator was used.
-A 5% margin of error and 95% confidence level with a 50% response distribution set for sample size determination (Raosoft, 2016).
-The sample size was set at 315 from a sample population of 1,732 community pharmacists in Lagos, Ogun, and Oyo states^{26,27}.
-The targeted sample population in this study was 393.
-This was done to cover for new registration of community pharmacists from 2018 to 2021 and account for likely attrition28.
+A 5% margin of error and 95% confidence level with a 50% response distribution set for sample size determination.
+The minimum sample size obtained using the calculator was 315 from a sample population of 1,732 registered community pharmacists in Lagos, Ogun, and Oyo states as stated in Pharmacists 'Council of Nigeria Register.
+The final number of respondents obtained for this study was 393.
+This covered for new registration of community pharmacists from 2018 to 2021 and accounted for likely attrition.